jeffdepascale/IoTBeacon/README.md

 ### Required

-+ type - not used by the app, but important for logging, to differentiate sources and unique the requests.
 + timestamp - needed to uniquely identify the request.
 Look at the available ingredients for the IFTTT integration if triggering from there, the name may vary based on the integration.

 ### Optional
++ type - not used by the app, but helpful in reviewing the logs, to differentiate sources and uniquely identify the requests.
 + sound - the name of the sound to be played - this is the key name from the key value pair in the sounds object from the config file.
 + persistent - adding this element and setting it to "true" will continue to blink the LED until the button is pressed to stop it.
 Defaults to false.
 + volume  - optionally set a volume level.
 This is relative to the system volume (which can be set via [alsamixer](http://blog.scphillips.com/posts/2013/01/sound-configuration-on-raspberry-pi-with-alsa/), a float value between 0 and 1.